aceres/cas-fee-project2-af/README.md

 #### meeting
 `/doc/meeting`

-Our meeting protocols - all 2 - 3 weeks.
+Our meeting protocols were all 2 - 3 weeks (shared status).

 #### screenshots
 `/doc/screenshots`

-Screenshots of our current web application.
+Screenshots of our current web application (Desktop and mobile version).

 #### wireframes
 `/doc/wireframes`